Emergent BioSolutions: Leadership

 Fuad El-Hibri (deceased, April 23, 2022), the founder of the company and former CEO, led the company since its founding as BioPort Inc. until his retirement on April 1, 2012.
 El-Hibri continued to serve as the executive chairman of Emergent BioSolutions' board of directors until shortly before his death in 2022.

 Robert G. Kramer Sr. became the company's president and CEO April 1, 2019.
 Prior to that, he was the president and chief operating officer.
 He has also served as Chief Operating Officer, Chief Financial Officer and other management positions within the corporation.
 He received his BA from Clemson University and an MBA from Western Kentucky University.
 In April 2021, the Washington Post reported that Kramer sold $10 million worth of company stock in January and early February 2021 under a November 13, 2020, SEC Rule 10b-5 trading plan, which allows company executives to comply with insider trading laws by setting up predetermined plans to sell company stock.
 The sale was executed prior to announcements in March about Johnson & Johnson vaccine doses being discarded as well as subsequent ending production of the AstraZeneca vaccine at the Baltimore plant, but the trading plan was set up after the company had experienced COVID-19 vaccine production issues earlier in 2020.
 On April 19, 2021, the United States House Select Oversight Subcommittee on the Coronavirus Crisis announced an investigation into Emergent BioSolutions, requesting documents and testimony from El-Hibri and Kramer regarding "federal contracts since 2015, all communication with Kadlec as well as information on audits and inspections of its facilities, drug pricing and executive compensation."
 Later in April, shareholders filed a class action lawsuit against the company, alleging that they were misled by company executives regarding the company's COVID-19 production capacity.
 Kramer's previous significant sale of company stock under a SEC Rule 10b-5 plan was in April 2016, and several other Emergent executives also sold stock at that time.
 The share price subsequently fell, and a lawsuit was filed by investors regarding misrepresentation of the size of the U.S. government's order for anthrax vaccine from the company.
 Emergent denied the allegations, but paid the investors a $6.5 million settlement.

 Kramer and El-Hibri testified before the United States House Select Oversight Subcommittee on the Coronavirus Crisis on May 19, 2021.
 Kramer acknowledged unsanitary conditions, including mold and peeling paint, at the Baltimore plant.
 He further initially testified that contamination of the Johnson & Johnson doses "was identified through our quality control procedures and checks and balances."
 But under questioning, he acknowledged that a Johnson & Johnson lab in the Netherlands, not Emergent, had discovered the contaminated doses.
 Executive compensation documents made public by the House subcommittee show that the company's board praised El-Hibri, who cashed in stock shares and options worth more than $42 million in 2020.

+In June 2023, Kramer announced his retirement, effective immediately and was replaced as CEO on an interim basis by Haywood Miller.